Denver Weather: For The First Time This Season, Many Will Be Cranking The A/C This Weekend

 DENVER (CBS4) – There have been a handful of very warm days so far this season, but nothing as hot as what coming the next couple of days.

 Through Thursday, the warmest temperature so far this year in Denver is 86 degrees which happened twice in May.
-Now comes high temperatures reaching at least 88 degrees on Friday followed by lower 90s on Saturday.READ MORE: Colorado Bill To Transform Sex Offender Management Pulled After Claims It Would Hurt Public Safety
+Now comes high temperatures reaching at least 88 degrees on Friday followed by lower 90s on Saturday.READ MORE: Mead Resident Is First Winner Of $1 Million In The Colorado Comeback Cash Giveaway

 The warmup is part of a warming trend that started immediately after a cool and wet Memorial Day weekend.

-It will also be quite warm in the mountains with high temperatures reaching at least the 70s for most mountain towns on Friday.READ MORE: Search Is On For Escaped Colorado Inmate Chaz Contreras, Who Ran From Hospital In Fort Morgan
+It will also be quite warm in the mountains with high temperatures reaching at least the 70s for most mountain towns on Friday.READ MORE: Denver Public Schools Board Votes 6-1 To Appoint Alex Marrero As New Superintendent

 It will be even warmer on Saturday with Summit County coming closer to 80 degrees.